christroutner/koa-ipfs-blog-rpi/README.md

 [Streisand Effect](https://en.wikipedia.org/wiki/Streisand_effect).

 This is the server-side software that serves up content to users with a normal web browser.
+It also serves the content over IPFS and the Tor networks.
-It works in conjunction with the [memo-push](https://github.com/christroutner/memo-push) publishing tool.
+It works in conjunction with
+the [memo-push](https://github.com/christroutner/memo-push) publishing
+tool.
 Memo-push is used to announce new content via the BCH network.
 This software is used to retrieve that new content from the IPFS network and serve